Highlights: World class service, space to relax, luxurious rooms and gorgeous views of the Indian ocean.

 If you think £8 for a portion of chips or £11 for a half a pint of beer is expensive, then this is not for you.

-We also dined at Sir Elly’s restaurant and this is what I thought
+I also dined at Sir Elly’s restaurant and this is what I thought

 For 1 Michelin Star restaurant, food was way too expensive.
-We ordered 2 main courses, costing us £130 for two people.
+I ordered 2 main courses, costing us £130 for two people.
 The standard of the food was similar to what you would get from a good gastropub in the UK which will cost you max £50 for two main courses.
-If the restaurant offered great views of the city, then maybe we could have justified £65 per person main course, however, the views were barely okay.
+If the restaurant offered great views of the city, then maybe I could have justified £65 per person main course, however, the views were barely okay.

 As I mention, half a pint is £11 and is that sounds too expensive, then think about it before you spend money here.